Generalized Clustering and Multi-Manifold Learning with Geometric Structure Preservation: Proposed Method

 \subsection{Training Strategy}

 \textbf{Contradiction.} The contradiction between clustering and local structure preservation is analyzed from the \emph{forces analysis} perspective.
-As shown in Fig.~\ref{fig:3}, we assume that there exists a data point ({red} point) and its three nearest neighbors ({blue} points) around a cluster center ({gray} point).
+As shown in Fig.~\ref{fig:2} (a), we assume that there exists a data point ({red} point) and its three nearest neighbors ({blue} points) around a cluster center ({gray} point).
 When clustering and local structure preserving are optimized simultaneously, it's easy to fall into a local optimum, where the data point is in steady-state, and the resultant force from its three nearest neighbors is equal in magnitude and opposite to the gravitational forces of the cluster.
-Therefore, the following strategy is applied to prevent such local optimal solutions.

-\textbf{Alternating Training.} To solve the above problem and integrate the goals of clustering and structure preservation into a unified framework, we take an alternating training strategy.
-Within each epoch, we first jointly optimize $L_{cluster}$ and $L_{rank}$ in a \emph{mini-batch}, with joint loss defined as